bootbayes

 Resampling method: Bayesian bootstrap

-Prior: Symmetric Dirichlet distribution (a = 0.8)
+Prior: Symmetric Dirichlet distribution (alpha = 0.8)

 Number of resamples: 1999